MicrosoftDocs/microsoft-salescopilot-docs/articles/more-options.md

   - ai-gen-desc
 ---

-# More options in the Sales app
+# More options in Sales app

 In this article, you learn about the other options available in the Sales app.
 These options help you share feedback, view diagnostics data, sign out, and switch between environments or CRM systems.
 You can access these options by selecting **Options** (**...**) in the upper-right corner of the **Sales** pane.